fady231/fady231/README.md

 - 👋 Hi, I’m @fady231
-- 👀 I’m interested in everything that works with controller
+- 👀 I’m interested in everything that works with cpu
 - 🌱 I’m currently studying ...
 - 💞️ I’m looking to be leader  ...
 - 📫 How to reach me fadyraouf231@gmail.com